 Mazars Audit Committee is responsible for monitoring and reviewing internal control, external audit, accounting, and external reporting.
 It aims to meet 3 times a year and whenever the external auditors request a meeting.

 The members of the Audit Committee include Bernard Barron, Audit Partner & Chairperson, Mairéad Divilly, Aedín Morkan, Audit Partner, and Alan Murray, Tax Partner.
 They are elected by the partners for a three year term and their duties involve the following:

 - to promote co-ordination between the internal and external auditors and to review any internal audit annual report.
-The committee will ensure that the resources made available for any internal audit are sufficient to meet the firm’s needs (or make a recommendation to the Executive as appropriate); and
+The committee will ensure that the resources made available for any internal audit are sufficient to meet the firm’s needs (or make a recommendation to The Executive as appropriate).

 - to monitor annually the performance and effectiveness of external and internal auditors, including any matters affecting their objectivity, and to make recommendations to the executive and partnership concerning their reappointment, where appropriate.